-Inspect View Tree feature allows you to see, debug, analyze or determine the state of individual View components.
+Explore View Tree feature allows you to see, debug, analyze or determine the state of individual View components.
 It also informs you about global changes in the view tree.

+This feature CANNOT be used as Appium Inspector.
+If you want to use Appium Inspector with Sauce, see the Appium Inspector project in GitHub.
 Such global changes include, for example, a layout of the whole tree.

 The feature speeds up your debugging experience of QA SDET for automated test scripts, and expedites the debugging and validating View and UI-related issues.
-Finally, the Inspect feature is a critical factor for easy validation of accessibility labels.
+Finally, the Explore feature is a critical factor for easy validation of accessibility labels.

 What You'll Need